 Energy.gov has a handy Energy Saver Guide, as well as articles full of tips to help you save on energy costs.

 The Database of State Incentives for Renewables and Efficiency (DSIRE) contains a state map with links showing all of the available programs in any selected state.
 Applicable federal tax incentives are included in every state's list.
-Such incentives include the Residential Energy Efficiency Tax Credit, which was reinstated through 2019 and will now be phased out through 2021.
+Such incentives include the Residential Energy Efficiency Tax Credit, which was reinstated through 2023.
 For solar electric property and solar water heating property placed in service from 2017 to 2019, the tax credit is 30% of the cost of the equipment.
-The credit has dropped to 26% for property placed in service in 2020, and 22% for property placed in service in 2021.
+The credit dropped to 26% for property placed in service in 2020 through 2022, and 22% for property placed in service in 2023

 You can narrow down the possibilities using filters such as technology, program type, and categories.
 Clicking on any individual program name leads to a comprehensive project summary.

 The Energy Star website has a rebate finder that allows you to locate rebates for energy-efficient appliances and heating/cooling systems by zip code.
 However, that is only a small part of what the site offers.

 Energystar.gov also contains a product finder for products that meet Energy Star standards, ideas for building energy-saving homes and making existing ones more energy efficient, and a separate section to help businesses integrate energy savings into their facilities.
 The business section contains educational materials to help sell both management and employees on energy-efficient products and practices.